Coronation Global Equity Select, Global Managed and Global Capital Plus funds - July 2021

 At quarter-end, Global Managed was positioned with 75% in growth, or risk, assets comprised of the following:

 - 59% effective equity

 - 4% in property

-The remaining 30% of the Fund is invested in either more stable assets, or diversifying assets, which we think have lower correlations to equities:
+The remaining 25% of Global Managed is invested in either more stable assets or diversifying assets, which we think are attractive in their own right and have a lower correlation to equities: